Updated on June 1st, 2022

 As we took this scenic drive, we occasionally heard the unmistakable chug of the train.
 After Glenfinnan, the stops include the beautiful village stations of Lochailort, Arisaig & Morar before the end of the line in Mallaig.
 If you check out the timetable, you will be able to clearly see the timings of the trains stops.
 You could plan to greet it again on another station or en route.

-For more of the islands head to Top 10 Things to do on the Isle of Mull or Top 15 Picks for your Perfect Isle of Skye Itinerary.
+For more of the islands head to Top 10 Things to do on the Isle of Mull, Top 15 Picks for your Perfect Isle of Skye Itinerary, & 16 Fantastic Things to do on Lewis & Harris in the Outer Hebrides.
 For cycling along an epic railway line over viaducts & through tunnels read my post on the Monsal Trail, Peak District, UK.

 What can you see from the Jacobite Steam Train?